 Most research into new diagnostic methods in oncology has focused on extracting the short cfDNA fragments from their associated proteins circulating in the blood of cancer patients to identify genetic information (mutations for example).
 This process removes the equally important epigenetic components in those circulating fragments.
 The discarded nucleosomes and transcription factor complexes contain an immense repository of epigenetic information.
 At its simplest level this is related to activation/suppression of associated genetic mutations but may also explain tissue of origin of the cfDNA and can explain why ctDNA is subtly shorter than general cfDNA.
-Combining both the epigenetic features of the DNA/protein complexes and the DNA sequencing can differentiate disease associated and background chromatin fragments are associated with disease.
+Combining both the epigenetic features of the DNA/protein complexes and the DNA sequencing can differentiate disease associated and background chromatin fragments and will provide much deeper understanding of how and why these fragments are associated with disease.